 Do I need to stick to a set volunteer schedule or can I just come when I want?

-While it’s helpful to anticipate the help of volunteers, we do not require you to keep a set schedule.
+It is helpful and necessary to anticipate the help of volunteers given COVID and the size of our new space, so we do require you to keep a set schedule.
 Of course, within our volunteer management system (Volgistics), you are given the opportunity to self-select a schedule if you’d like.
-Otherwise you are welcome to volunteer any time during our open hours.
+There is the flexibility for any volunteer to sign up for any open shift any time during our open hours even if it is not their regular shift.

 What’s the earliest I can come to volunteer and what’s the latest I can stay?